RevealBi/Documentation/en/data-visualizations/fields/sort-by-field.md

+---
+title: How to Sort by Field in Slingshot
+_description: Learn how to change the display of data in a visualization to further precise how it looks.
+---

 # Sort by Field

 Reveal allows you to change how the data in a visualization is displayed by sorting the data in ascending or descending order.
 In addition, it is